Scientific Medical Advisory Board

 Alan Beggs, PhD

 Dr. Yiumo Chan’s main research focus is to elucidate the biochemical pathways underlying various forms of muscular dystrophies and to develop treatments for the diseases.
 He obtained his B.Sc and Ph.D. degrees from the University of Chicago and completed his post-doctoral training in Dr. Louis Kunkel’s laboratory at Children’s Hospital Boston focusing on limb-girdle muscular dystrophies (sarcoglycanopathies).
 Dr. Chan has been conducting basic and translational research in both sarcoglycanopathies and dystroglyanopathies for the past 10 years.
 He was a Staff Scientist in Geisinger Medical Center, PA and Senior Scientist in Carolinas Medical Center, NC.
-Since 2011, Dr. Chan became the Senior Research Manager in Ultragenyx Pharmaceutical, Novato, CA working on other rare forms of myopathies.
+In 2011, Dr. Chan became the Senior Research Manager at Ultragenyx Pharmaceutical, and in 2018, became Head of Medical Research at TWi Biotechnology

 Yiumo Michael Chan, PhD